 Hobé creations tended to feature very intricate metal workmanship (with a variety of metals) and particularly stunning semiprecious stones, as well as faux stones.
 The pieces are highly noticeable, because they are so well-made and complex.
 Hobé jewelry of note includes lovely sterling silver floral designs.

-Over the years, Hobé were signed in various ways, and collectors are able to tell the timeframe of when a piece was created by the marks.
+Over the years, Hobé jewelry pieces were signed in various ways, and collectors are able to tell the timeframe of when a piece was created by the marks.
 Very rare Hobé signatures include the word Hobé under a pair of crossed swords and may date the jewelry back to when it was first produced, in France.
 Also the word Hobé inside a crown, is also believed to be a mark from the first Hobé costume jewelry produced in France.

 Jewelry with the Hobé signature is still made currently, but is not associated with the Hobé family.